-Severance pay for a member of the management can be payable in an amount equivalent to a maximum of 12 months' salary.
-The total of the fixed salary during the period of notice and severance pay may not exceed an amount equivalent to two years' fixed salary for the member of management.
-No separate board fee is payable to a member of management holding a position as member or alternate in a group company Board of Directors.
+The fixed salary is to take account of the individual's areas of responsibility and experience and be reviewed annually.
+The distribution between the fixed salary and variable remuneration must be in proportion to the responsibility and authority of the person holding the position.
+The variable remuneration must always be subject to predetermined limits and be linked to predetermined and measurable performance criteria.
+Severance pay for a member of Executive Management can be payable in an amount equivalent to a maximum of 12 months' salary.
+The total of the fixed salary during the period of notice and severance pay may not exceed an amount equivalent to two years' fixed salary for the member of Executive Management.
+No separate board fee is payable to a member of Executive Management holding a position as member or alternate in a group company Board of Directors.
 The Board of Directors may deviate from these guidelines if there are special grounds for this in an individual case.